Cassie-von-Clausewitz/StarterProject/README.md

 # StarterProject

+This is terrible, don't use this for anything.

 Simple Android starter project that pulls in most of the dependencies I end up including in new projects, and has a few classes that handle common functionality.

 ## Included Dependencies